 The brain is a complex organ in the human body, contributing to many different aspects of our mental and physical makeup.
 If something isn’t functioning properly within the brain, you may struggle with certain tasks or activities in your daily life.
 One example is executive dysfunction, which impacts a number of people – especially those with previously diagnosed mood disorders such as ADHD or depression – and makes it difficult for them to work toward goals and achieve success.
-At NeuroHealth in Arlington Heights, our team has the resources to not only test for executive dysfunction, but to determine a treatment plan as well.
+At NeuroHealth in Arlington Heights, our team has the resources to test for executive dysfunction and determine a treatment plan once diagnosed.

 What Is Executive Dysfunction?

-Executive function skills enable people to focus their attention, manage multiple tasks, plan, and remember instructions.
-These executive function skills are split into two main groups: regulation and organization.
-Regulation refers to the ability to take your surroundings into account and alter your behavior or actions in response to your surroundings.
-Organization refers to your ability to gather information and evaluate and structure it.
+Executive function skills enable people to focus their attention, manage multiple tasks, and plan and remember instructions.
+These skills are split into two main groups: regulation and organization.
+Regulation refers to the ability to consider one’s surroundings and alter one’s behavior or actions in response to them.
+Organization refers to the ability to gather information and evaluate and structure it.

 Executive Dysfunction – also referred to as Executive Function Disorder (EFD) – is when an individual lacks these critical regulation and organization skills, making it more difficult to plan ahead, solve problems, and manage time.
 Both adults and children can be affected by this disorder, although it’s particularly common in those with behavioral disorders such as attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD).
 In fact, according to ADDitude, an online magazine focused on ADHD, up to 90% of children with ADHD struggle with executive function skills.
 In addition to being secondary to a behavioral disorder, executive dysfunction is also incredibly common in individuals who have experienced a traumatic brain injury (TBI).